Juno KiwiSaver Scheme, owned by Pie Funds, has recently slimmed down its staff and operations.

 Launched in 2018, Juno has seen multiple management changes such as co-founder Jacqueline Taylor leaving the business last March.

-In January of 2019, Pie Funds failed to secure a suitable buyer in its plans to sell off a 25% to 75% stake of the firm (including Juno).
+In January of 2019, Pie Funds failed to secure a suitable buyer in its plans to sell 25% to 75% stake in the firm (including Juno).
 “The partnership search was motivated by the potential for new capabilities to add value to Pie and Juno’s growth, not a need for additional capital,” said founder Mike Taylor.

-In June, Juno’s investment magazine was purchased by property investment advisory firm, Opes Partners.
+In June, Juno’s investment magazine was purchased by property investment advisory firm Opes Partners.
 Juno magazine is a New Zealand investment magazine aiming to improve the financial literacy of New Zealanders.
-The magazine had a revenue of about $240,000 over the 2019 financial year, and a book value of $35,000.

 With instability in the market due to recent events such as Covid-19, KiwiSaver returns have felt the impact.
 However, according to Juno, its active management approach has helped it to perform well in volatile times.
-In the year ending 31 March 2020, Juno’s annual Growth Fund return of 10.3% outperformed the industry average return of -4.06% (Source: Juno).
+In the year ending 31 March 2020, Juno’s annual Growth fund’s return of 10.3% outperformed the industry average return of -4.06%.

 More about Juno